davidpak/SmartNote/server/docs/INTERFACES.md

 #### Failure

-When the server fails to generate the summaries, the `message` field of the `result` object will contain a description of the error.
-The status code will be one of the following:
+When the server fails to generate the summaries, it will respond with one of the following status codes:

 | Status Code | Description |
 | ----------- | ----------- |